Statute of Limitations for Colorado Car Accidents

-A statute of limitation can be defined as a law that limits the amount of time a plaintiff can pursue a legal remedy for wrongful or negligent conduct.
+A statute of limitation is a law that limits the amount of time a plaintiff (or injured person) can pursue a legal remedy for wrongful or negligent conduct.
 Once this time period expires, the injured person(s) lose the right to file a lawsuit to obtain compensation for injuries and damages.
 This amount of time varies from state to state as well as the type of case in question.

-Differences in these time-frames are the reason why it’s so important to enlist the help of a qualified Colorado car accident lawyer in Denver.
-Although the statute of limitations is pretty firm, there are exceptions where you can bring a claim after the standard 3 years.
+Although the statute of limitations is pretty firm, there are some exceptions that allow you to bring a claim after the standard 3 years.

 One exception to the statute of limitation is the “discovery rule.”

-Often times, circumstances outside the plaintiff’s control prevent a case from moving forward.
-In this situation, the case may be “tolled” until the impediment is dealt with.
+Oftentimes, circumstances outside the plaintiff’s control prevent a case from moving forward.
+In this situation, the case may be tolled (or paused) until the impediment is dealt with.

-Common reasons for “tolling” car accident or personal injury cases include:
+Common reasons for tolling car accidents or personal injury cases include:

-- Victim not mentally competent following the injury
+- The victim is not mentally competent following the injury

 In Colorado, the statute of limitations begins running on the victim’s 18th birthday if they were a minor when the injury occurred.

-Colorado personal injury attorneys at the Babcock Law Firm will carefully listen to your case and provide a straight-forward assessment of any potential claims.
+The Colorado personal injury attorneys at The Babcock Law Firm will carefully listen to your case and provide a straightforward assessment of any potential claims.
 Contact us today for a free consultation to learn more.